West Texas A&M University: 1993 West Texas A&M University

-In late 2005, Long retired from his position as the school's president, and Dr. J. Patrick O'Brien took that office in early 2006.
+In late 2005, Long retired from his position as the school's president, and J. Patrick O'Brien took that office in early 2006.

 During the tenure of President O'Brien, WTAMU saw a surge of construction projects completed, including the Sybil B. Harrington Fine Arts Complex, the Hayward Spirit Tower, the Charles K. and Barbara Kerr Vaughan Pedestrian Mall, the Buffalo Sports Park (including Wilder Park and Schaeffer Field), a new entrance/climbing wall and renovations in the Virgil Hensen Activity Center, Buff Hall, Centennial Hall, Founders Hall, two new parking lots, Victory Circle, the JBK Student Center Expansion, Classroom Center/WTBookstore renovation, Engineering and Computer Science Building renovation and the implementation of the WT Amarillo Center in Center City, Amarillo.

 In January 2009, the university began its first comprehensive campaign to raise $35 million for scholarships, faculty/program support, and capital projects.
 The Share your Pride campaign ended in August 2014 and raised more than $50 million.

+The university briefly attracted national attention in 2023 when the university's president cancelled a student group's drag show on campus.
+Shortly thereafter, the university's faculty senate voted "no confidence" in president Wendler, harshly criticizing his leadership beyond just that one decision.

+During 2024 the university has banned access to gambling sites through university resources, including any WT-owned cell phones, laptops, tablets, desktops, and Wi-Fi.

 Academics

 West Texas A&M University is considered a selective university with an acceptance rate of 67.4% (2014).
 The university offers 60 undergraduate programs, 38 master's programs, and two doctoral programs through its six colleges/schools and graduate school.
 U.S. News & World Report in Best Colleges for 2021 ranked West Texas A&M University #83 in all the Regional Universities West.
 In 2021, U.S. News & World Report ranked WTAMU #15 in U.S. and #1 in Texas for Best Online Graduate Information Technology program.
 In 2021, U.S. News & World Report ranked WTAMU #18 in U.S. and #1 in Texas for Best Online Master's in Business Programs.
-WTAMU was also ranked #21 in U.S. and #1 in Texas for Best Online Bachelor's Programs.
+WTAMU was also ranked No. 21 in U.S. and #1 in Texas for Best Online Bachelor's Programs.

 The university's Buffalo Sports Park is home to the largest grouping of synthetic athletic fields in the United States and its Advanced Wind Turbine Test Facility is one of the largest testing facilities in the world for both large and small wind turbines.